tobi-stephen/tobi-stephen.github.io/README.md

+This project is a brief description of my portfolio.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).